Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 ## What I learned

 I learned how to use JavaScript to apply a user-selected time range (representing night-time) to filter out periods from activity data.
 This helped me understand how to work with time values in JavaScript, compare them correctly—even when crossing midnight—and use that logic to produce a filtered data set that reflects only relevant activity.

+##  How I Learned It

+### Goal:
+Use JavaScript to filter out night-time hours from an array of activity timestamps based on user input.

+### Steps: